EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 The conditions listed below can benefit from EMG biofeedback:

-• Muscle atrophy or weakness due to disease or injury ( Stroke, Spinal cord injury, Chronic musculoskeletal injury, ),
+• Muscle atrophy or weakness due to disease or injury ( Stroke, Spinal cord injury, Chronic musculoskeletal injury),

 • Joint contracture,